tonykwon/Docker-Virtual-Hosting/README.md

 mariadb               latest              f04960029149        8 days ago          395MB
 ```

-Since we are running it on the foreground, use a different terminal to see what containers are created & running.
+Also, check to see what containers are created & running.
 ```
 $ docker ps -a
 CONTAINER ID        IMAGE                 COMMAND                  CREATED             STATUS              PORTS                                      NAMES